MathGL92/mathgl92/README.md

 When I am not coding, I love hiking :running:, traveling :earth_africa: and good food/wine :wine_glass:.

-I am now working as a Software Engineer at TallyGroup and as a Teacher Assistant in [Le Wagon Melbourne](https://www.lewagon.com/melbourne).
+I am now working as a Software Engineer at 99designs and as a Teacher at [Le Wagon Melbourne](https://www.lewagon.com/melbourne).

 ---